 The EcoHero Show is a great song and dance base way to introduce students to different topics around ecology such as recycling, food waste, and energy conservation.
 The live show has been performed at over 850 schools in five countries to over 400 thousand students.
 Their free online video selection is best suited for kindergarten to the 6th grade.
 Their videos are a fun way to get students to engage in environmental issues.

-Created by a group of scientist, writers, and illustrators, Minute Earth offers stories about earth-related topics with easy to understand stick-figure animations.
-Topics range from animals, geology, ecology, human anatomy and more.
+Created by a group of scientists, writers, and illustrators, Minute Earth offers stories about earth-related topics with easy-to-understand stick-figure animations.
+Topics range from animals, geology, ecology, human anatomy, and more.
 To view all their free resources you can visit their YouTube Channel.

 The Fixies are an online animation series that is dedicated to explaining machinery and technology to kids.
 Cute animated characters help kids explore the world on a miniature level and learn about how things work from items like remotes, and refrigerators to digital technologies like text messages and more.
 Full episodes can be found on their YouTube Channel.